openstack/python-openstackclient/doc/source/cli/commands.rst

 --------------

-The command structure is designed to support seamless addition of plugin command modules via ``setuptools`` entry points.
+The command structure is designed to support seamless addition of plugin command modules via Python's *entry points* mechanism.
 The plugin commands must be subclasses of Cliff's ``command.Command`` object.
 See :ref:`plugins` for more information.